Parker-Isaacson/Render.md/README.md

 - Horizontal Rules must be the only elemet on a line.
 Along with the start and end for Fenced Code Blocks.
 - Heading ID's must be at the end of the line.
 - Ordered lists only care for a number being in front, not its value.
+- Tables, by default, will have right align and will assume the first line is the header, all other lines will be inside the table body.

+## Additional Ideas

+These are just some ideas that might be released later.
+- Nesting
+- Less strictness on the amount of spaces preceeding an element
+- Switch to regex searching
+- Tabular left, center, and right aligning, along with being able to determine alignment per column.

 ## Adjustments